Yovanna Ventura’s Pants-Down Bedroom Snap Shows Off Her Mismatched Underwear

 “Beautiful,” added another, with three heart-eye emoji to emphasize her point.

-The final picture that Yovanna added was another triple post update, this time of the Southern Belle sporting high waisted black jeans that emphasized her tiny waist.
-She paired the pants with a green and white exotic plant printed crop top.
-She finished the look with oversize green and white earrings and natural locks.
+The final picture that Yovanna added was another triple post update, and this time the Southern belle is sporting high-waisted black jeans that emphasized her tiny waist.
+She paired the pants with a green-and-white exotic plant-printed crop top.
+She finished the look with oversized green and white earrings and natural locks.
 Befitting the vibe of the photos, an oversized elephant picture looms in the background.

 The picture earned over 31,000 likes and 185 comments.